-Still, when someone gives you a scarf, and you've got ten others in your closet, the initial intent of the gift quickly gets lost in the overload.
-But, if someone notices that you are always using a cutting board like a hot plate and knits you a heavy-duty wool trivet that matches your kitchen… that's a bit different.
+Still, when someone gives you a scarf, and you’ve got 10 others in your closet, the initial intent of the gift quickly gets lost in the overload.
+However, if someone notices that you are always using a cutting board like a hot plate and knits you a heavy-duty wool trivet that matches your kitchen… that’s a bit different.

 Making homemade gifts is a great way to practice slow gifting.
 However, using your talents to make your loved ones something unique and special that they need is even better.